synergycodes/ng-diagram/apps/docs/src/content/docs/api/Components/NgDiagramComponent.md

 > **selectionGroupChanged**: `EventEmitter`\<[`SelectionGroupChangedEvent`](/docs/api/types/selectiongroupchangedevent/)\>

-Event emitted when nodes are grouped into a group
+Event emitted when nodes are grouped or ungrouped.
+This event fires when the user moves nodes in or out of a group node.
+It carries information about the affected target group node and the nodes that were added or removed from the group.
+Depending on the operation, target group node may be undefined (for ungrouping operations).

 ***